 The boy’s presence at the restaurant door was soon considered unwelcome.
 With a hand gesture and slow return walk towards the door, the Security Guard instructed the boy to leave.
 Before the guard could open the door, the still joyous boy had walked back to his “old bed” and picked up a small unnoticed plastic bag!
 The bag contained his sole belongings.
 He had placed it in the corner behind him while he slept.
 It was a small bag of cooked rice, shared with him earlier in the morning by another street child.

 Our projects are primarily in Vietnam and the Philippines; two countries with very high levels of poverty.
-Here are a few examples:
+Here is a sample mix of past and continuing events: